 2. Double check that your resume answers these questions.

 Storytelling is such an important skillset to master.
 Whether you are sharing your story in an interview or presenting it on a resume, it is important to be able to share the who, what, when, where, why, and how of you.
-Make sure you answer these questions on your resume:
+Make sure you

 Who: Who are you?
 What drives you?
 What part of your history made you choose your current career?